Dynamical Formation of Charged Wormholes: The wormhole solution with electric field

 \subsubsection{Asymptotic behavior}

 In the $r \rightarrow \infty$ limit, the $\displaystyle \frac{Q^2}{r^2}$ terms in metric \eqref{sssw} and the terms proportional to $Q^2$ in the differential equation \eqref{deqb} vanish.
-This implies that the geometry approaches to the wormhole without electric charge, which is discovered by Hayward \cite{Hayward:2002pm},
+This implies that the geometry approaches the wormhole without electric charge, which is discovered by Hayward \cite{Hayward:2002pm},

 Here, $l$ is a radial coordinate associated with $r$ through Eq.~\eqref{defl} and $a$ and $\bar{r}$ corresponds to two integration constants, which are assumed to be positive.
 The integral in $\phi$ is proportional to the error function.
-At asymptotic region, $l$ is proportional to $r$: $l \sim r / \bar{r}$.
+In the asymptotic region, $l$ is proportional to $r$: $l \sim r / \bar{r}$.

 In the original setup by Hayward, which corresponds to $Q = 0$ in our case, $l$ is a global coordinate and it ranges $(- \infty, \infty)$.
 In addition, when $\bar{r} = a \sqrt{\pi}$, it describes a symmetric wormhole and $l = 0$ corresponds to the throat with the areal radius $r_{0} = a = \bar{r}/\sqrt{\pi}$.